Jsparrow/jsparrow.github.io/docs/rules/map-get-or-default.md

 description:
     Java 8 introduced 'Map::getOrDefault' which offers the possibility to return a default value if the map does not contain a mapping for the given key.
 This rule replaces the invocations of 'Map::get' followed by a null-check with 'Map::getOrDefault'.

-tags: ["Java 8", "Old Language Constructs"]
+tags: ["Java 8", "Old Language Constructs", "Marker"]
 ---

 # Replace Map::get by Map::getOrDefault